 Unlike other grills, when a pellet grill gets dirty, it will stop working.
 In fact, if the temperature sensor in the cooking chamber gets covered in grease, it will fail to register the temperature, and most pellet smokers will throw an error code and shut down.

 Most pellet smoker models can be cleaned with water and vinegar, as well as a shop vacuum to collect all of the ashes.
 The best models include removable ash pans or a good ash clean-out system and other features that make cleaning a breeze.
 Not maintaining your smoker or keeping it clean can damage it and even start a fire.

 Like a kitchen oven, a pellet smoker has several moving components and digital electronics.
 These pellet grills may occasionally display error codes, for which you may want support.
 This is why having a company with an excellent customer service line is beneficial.

 Larger companies tend to outsource their customer support, and getting quick answers can be a challenge.
 On the other hand, larger companies often offer customer support 24/7.

 Long term warranty

 Even the best pellet grills will have an issue at some point.
 Pellet smokers have many moving components and electronics, and something is bound to happen.
-These grills can be as advanced as other kitchen cooking appliances.
+These pits can be as advanced as other kitchen cooking appliances.

-This is why a good warranty is so important with these grills.
+This is why a good warranty is so important with these pellet grills.
 You want to make sure that after spending your hard-earned cash, if your grill quits working, you will be able to get it repaired, or at the very least, get the parts to fix it yourself.

 Moving parts like the auger may break, and heavily used parts like the firebox fan can fail.
 Make sure you ask exactly when your warranty ends and what the warranty will cover.
 Warranties vary from manufacturer to manufacturer, so feel free to ask a lot of questions.